redis/redis-doc/commands/spop.md

 ## Count argument extension

-Redis 3.2 will be the first version where an optional `count` argument can be passed to `SPOP` in order to retrieve multiple elements in a single call.
-The implementation is already available in the `unstable` branch.
+Redis 3.2 introduced an optional `count` argument that can be passed to `SPOP` in order to retrieve multiple elements in a single call.